Linux Setup JMeter Test Environment

 InfluxDB

-InfluxDB is an open-source distributed time series, event, and metrics database written in Go, requiring no external dependencies.
-It’s now primarily used to store large volumes of timestamped data, such as DevOps monitoring data, app metrics, IoT sensor data, and real-time analytics data.
+InfluxDB is an open-source distributed time series database written in Go.
+It requires no external dependencies.
+The database is now primarily used for storing large volumes of timestamped data such as DevOps monitoring data, app metrics, IoT sensor data, and real-time analytics data.

 InfluxDB Features

-The features of InfluxDB can be summarized into 9 aspects:
+InfluxDB’s features can be summarized into the following 9 aspects:

-- Unstructured (no pattern): Can have an arbitrary number of columns;
+• Schema-less (Schemaless): Can contain an arbitrary number of columns;

-- Supports storage policies: Can be used for data deletion and modification (InfluxDB does not provide methods for deleting or modifying data)
+• Storage Policy Support: Can be used for data deletion and modification (InfluxDB does not provide methods for deleting or modifying data);

 mkdir influxdb && cd influxdb && \